Return to the question on page 3.

 US eBay may have started out as an auction site, but it has become mostly a fixed-price site.
 Only a small fraction of the ancient coins on US eBay are started below their typical value and sold at a level determined by competitive bidding like the word "auction" suggests.
 Many coins are offered at fixed-prices, no different than in a store.

 Many sellers on eBay list coins at high opening prices, often well above retail, at which the coins cannot be expected to sell and almost always there are no bids.
 Anyone who bids at the level (beginners and suckers who don't now what the coins are worth) will "win" (= buy) it.
 In real auctions the auction house has a reputation to protect and they want to sell almost all the coins they offer.
 But eBay charges nothing to the potential seller unless the coin sells, so there is no incentive to price it right.
 If it fails to sell at a ridiculously high price, the seller just chooses "relist" and offers the coin again.
 Maybe he lowers the price a few dollars.
-I have seen the same overpriced coin offered over 40 times without it selling!
+I have seen the same overpriced coin offered over 100 times (no exaggeration!) without it selling!
 The point is, do not trust opening levels on eBay as somehow related to the true value of the coin.
 Some are--many are not.

 "Buy it Now or Make an offer" is one option sellers may select.
 When it is just "Buy it Now" (without "Make an Offer") the price is usually a little high but some of those prices are not bad.
 However, when "Buy it Now" is combined with "Make an Offer," you must know what you are doing.
 Often the "Buy it Now" price is far too high, triple or even (with one well-known dealer) ten (10!) times retail.
 They may accept an offer at a realistic price, but some dealers just wait for the big score.
 They hope that some sucker mistakenly figures that offering 40-50% would make a low price.
 Some of those dealers wait for that sucker.
 "There is a sucker born every minute."